ankitT20/FFmpeg_whatsapp/README.md

 # FFmpeg_whatsapp
-PowerShell Script for Reducing Video Size and Quality using FFmpeg
+PowerShell Script for Reducing Video Size and Quality using FFmpeg to exactly 94MB for WhatsApp
 ## Requirements:
 ```FFmpeg``` is required to run the project
 1. Open an **administrative PowerShell** *(press Windows key, search powershell and right-click Run as administrator)*